eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 ## IETF Survey Results

-For each IETF meeting, there is typically a post event survey that includes a question or two about the Hackathon, e.g., [IETF 106 Survey Results](https://www.ietf.org/media/documents/IETF_106_Meeting_Survey.pdf).
+For each IETF meeting, there is a post event survey that often includes a question or two about the Hackathon, e.g., [IETF 106 Survey Results](https://www.ietf.org/media/documents/IETF_106_Meeting_Survey.pdf).

 ## Hackathon Survey Results

-Hackathon specific surveys have been used on a few occasions to obtain more detailed feedback about the Hackathon from the IETF community.
+Hackathon specific surveys have been used on some occasions to obtain more detailed feedback about the Hackathon from the IETF community.
 This has been especially useful for feedback on online only Hackathons.
 Survey have been short with most questions being optional, e.g., [IETF 110 Hackathon Survey Results](https://ql.tc/8K1JeZ).

 # Roles and Responsibilities